Nu-invariants of extra-twisted connected sums

-There are building blocks of Picard rank~$2$ with automorphism group~$\Z/k$ for~$k=1$, \dots, $6$.
-Thus we expect that there are examples of extra-twisted connected sums that realise all~$24$ even values of~$\nu(M)\in\Z/48$ as well. \item All examples constructed in Section~\ref{sec:ex} are either two-connected or have two connected universal cover.
-We distinguish them only by their extended $\nu$-invariants and their third Betti number.
+There exist building blocks of Picard rank~$2$ with automorphism group~$\Z/k$ for each~\mbox{$k=1$, \dots, $6$}.
+Thus we expect that there are examples of extra-twisted connected sums that realise all~$24$ even values of~$\nu(M)\in\Z/48$ as well. \item All examples constructed in Section~\ref{sec:ex} are either two-connected or have two-connected universal cover.
+We distinguish them only by their extended \nuinvts and their third Betti number.
 See Figure~\ref{table:landscape} for a plot of all possible pairs of these invariants.
 We do not attempt to compute the torsion part of their fourth cohomology or the divisibility of their first Pontryagin classes.
-That would be needed in order to apply diffeomorphism classification results~\cite{7class} to exhibit examples of 7-manifolds where the moduli space of $G_2$-metrics is disconnected, but such examples have already been seen in~\cite{CGN}. \item We might consider asymptotic Calabi-Yau manifolds with arbitrary automorphisms, so~$\Sigma$ is invariant under~$\Gamma$ only as a set.
+That would be needed in order to apply diffeomorphism classification results~\cite{7class} to exhibit examples of 7-manifolds where the moduli space of $G_2$-metrics is disconnected, but such examples have already been seen in~\cite{CGN}. \item We might consider asymptotically cylindrical Calabi-Yau manifolds with arbitrary automorphisms that act on the asymptotic cylinder $\K \times T^2 \times \R$ as a product but not necessarily fixing the $\K$ factor.
 But first of all, it looks more difficult to construct matchings in this situation.
 And worse, these examples would never be simply connected.
 Instead, their universal covers would again be extra-twisted connected sums of the type considered here.
-This has been explained in~\cite[Remark~1.12]{CGN2}. \item It is not clear how to define a $\nu$-invariant for non-compact or singular $G_2$-spaces.
+This has been explained in~\cite[Remark~1.12]{CGN2}. \item It is not clear how to define a \nuinvt for non-compact or singular $G_2$-spaces.
 Theorem~\ref{Thm2a.1} contains a possible definition for $G_2$-manifolds with an asymptotically cylindrical end.
 However, it is also not clear to us how to interpret the resulting numbers in~\eqref{eq:thmA.2}.
 From Dai and Freed's point of view in~\cite{DF}, the invariant~$e^{2\pi i\,\frac{\nu(M_\pm,g)}6}$ should take values in a certain determinant line associated to the cross-section at infinity.
-The invariant~$\bar\nu(M)$ would therefore take values in a ``logarithm'' of this determinant line. \end{enumerate}
+The invariant~$\bar\nu(M_\pm)$ would therefore take values in a ``logarithm'' of this determinant line. \end{enumerate}